jeremejazz/jereme.me/content/posts/custom-image-map-leaflet/index.md

 After adding this line and refreshing your browser (or if Vite automatically reloads), you should see a marker appear and the coordinate based the Y and X coordinates.

-{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819557/jereme.me/custom-image-map-leaflet/example-web-app-leaflet-marker.png" alt="Example Leaflet Web App with Marker" caption="After applying the pixel coordinates, marker should now appear.">}}
+{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819557/jereme.me/custom-image-map-leaflet/example-web-app-leaflet-marker.png" alt="Example Leaflet Web App with Marker" caption="After applying the pixel coordinates, marker should now appear." loading="lazy">}}

 ## Conclusion